nixzee/vscode-linux-rp2040-pico-blinky/README.md

     [cmake] -- Build files have been written to: /home/ubuntu/vscode-linux-rp2040-pico-blinky/build
     ```

 The next time you connect, click the green box again and select your device.
 You will need to open the project folder each time since the connection will take you to home.
+You should see the

+---

-# Building and Debug
+## Building and Debug

+Finally, the good stuff.

+### Building

+In order to debug, we will need to build and generate the ```.elf``` file.
+There are a few ways to do this.

+#### Option A - CMake Plugin

+The first way to build the elf file is to use the CMake plugin.
+Assuming you have VS Code open to the repo, click the CMake icon in the left toolbar.
+At the top of the ```CMake: Project Outline``` click the icon that looks like an arrow point into a cup of dots.
+This will build thwe whole project.
+You should the see the OUPUT spit build progress.
+If you get a message saying something like CMake can't find its cache, re-configure CMake.
+Perform <kbd>Ctrl</kbd>+<kbd>shift</kbd>+<kbd>p</kbd> and type ```Cmake: Configure``` and hit enter.

+#### Option B - Run in Debug

+This is the easiest thing to do and just skip ahead to the next section.

+#### Option C - Terminal

+1. In the terminal navigate repo and enter the build directory.

+    ```shell
+    cd ~/vscode-linux-rp2040-pico-blinky/build
+    ```

+TODO

+### Debug

+We can now finally debug.

+1. Wire the two

+---

-# CICD and Docker
+## CICD and Docker